shariramani/Touchless-Piano/README.md

 # Touchless-Piano
-Piano using ESP8266 and TOF sensor
+Piano using ESP8266, TOF sensor and DFplayer
 Use it as Digital Wind Chime
 Interface with Bluetooth Transmittor
 Web page to select following